 1.5 Approach to Developing Recommendations & Seeking Consensus

-The process for brainstorming, prioritizing, and refining recommendations included in-meeting brainstorming sessions (in plenary and through breakout groups) and between meeting homework assignments (brainstorming, rating, ranking, and prioritizing), and mini team meetings (to prioritize and refine initial recommendation ideas).
+The process for brainstorming, prioritizing, and refining recommendations included in-meeting brainstorming sessions (in plenary and through breakout groups), homework assignments in between meetings (brainstorming, rating, ranking, and prioritizing), and mini team meetings (to prioritize and refine initial recommendation ideas).

 The recommendations within this Report are made by consensus of the CDEI WG Members (where consensus is defined as unanimity among the Member organizations), except for X instances noted in this document.
 Consistent with the CDEI WG’s goals and Groundrules, we provide two or more options for any non-consensus recommendation and list the CDEI WG Members that support each option.
 The non-consensus option descriptions and their rationales were drafted by the proponents of each option.